blampe/hearring-aid/README.md

 * Deploy [metabrainz-docker](http://github.com/metabrainz/musicbrainz-docker)
   but use a username/password of abc/abc because the metadata server hard-codes it.
-This will require ~350GB and a MetaBrainz replication token.
+Don't use the Solr dumps -- we don't need most of them.

   This is the hardest part, so make sure you follow the instructions closely.

+  When interacting with `sir` to generate triggers and reindex data, always use `--entity-type artist --entity-type release` to dramatically reduce storage requirements from ~350GB to ~50GB.

 * Deploy L—— metadata using the example in `deploy/compose` as a guide.